muniba-rahman/Hire-Loop/README.md

 ### Step 3
 Now to place a merge request, open the branch you are assigned, and click on the option of Contribute.
 And then select \
-[https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests](Pull Request).
+[Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 On the right, a panel is shown where you can select an Assignee.
 Assign your project lead, write some comments and press `Create Pull Request`.

 # Getting Started with Create React App